Biden heads into a make-or-break stretch for his imperiled presidential campaign

 During one call, when asked what would happen if his efforts to course correct do not work, Biden stressed that he understood how important the race is and that he would put the country first, according to a person who spoke directly with the president.
 The person was granted anonymity to discuss private conversations.

-Biden met for more than hour at the White House on Wednesday night, in person and virtually, with more than 20 Democratic governors.
+Biden's meeting Wednesday night with the Democratic governors lasted for more than hour and drew more than 20 of them, some in person and some participating virtually.
 Afterward they described the conversation as “candid” and said they were standing behind Biden despite being concerned about a Trump victory in November.
+Details about Biden's comments on getting more sleep were first reported by The New York Times.

 The White House has blamed Biden's debate performance, where he appeared pale and his raspy voice trailed off at times, on a cold.
 Biden also said he had jet lag following back-to-back foreign trips that ended 12 days earlier.